sc0ttj/component/README.md

 - Pure JavaScript wherever possible
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
+  - auto re-render on state change, with DOM-diffing
 - Works **server-side**, in Node:
   - render your components as strings (HTML, stringified JSON)
   - render your components as data (JS objects or JSON)